tomchuoi/PE_Analysis/README.md

 This project is designed for educational purposes only.

 ## How to use the reverse shell
-Start the listener on port 4444 on the attack machine using <p> nc -lvp 4444 </p>.
-Change the ip address of the attacker in the shellcode first.
+Start the listener on port 4444 on the attack machine <code> nc -lvp 4444 </code> Make sure to change the ip address of the attacker in the shellcode first.